omygod9138/webspider/README.md

 	page : no of page to crawl		| int attr : attr of tag to find		| array
 	record: name of file to record which files have been downloaded | string

+How to use

+in console just type php example1.php or in browser path/webspider/example1.php